Been to Cuba in the past 11 years? You need a visa to visit the US

 Travellers who have visited Cuba in last 11 years will need visa to enter US

-Exclusive: Trump’s final travel act, ranking the island alongside Iran, North Korea and Cuba, could affect hundreds of thousands of UK holidaymakers
+Exclusive: Trump’s final travel act, ranking the island alongside Iran, North Korea and Syria, could affect hundreds of thousands of UK holidaymakers

-In one of his last acts as US president, Donald Trump added Cuba to the American list of “state sponsors of terrorism”.
+In one of his last acts as US president, Donald Trump added Cuba to the American list of “state sponsors of terrorism” (SST).
 His successor, Joe Biden, has left the designation in place.

-As a result, any British holidaymaker who been to Cuba in the past 11 years is disqualified from using the “Esta” scheme with which the vast majority of UK travellers visit the US.
+As a result, any British holidaymaker who has been to Cuba in the past 11 years is disqualified from using the “Esta” scheme, with which the vast majority of UK travellers visit the US.
 They must instead pay £137 for a visa – and wait months for an interview appointment.

 A family of four who have visited the Caribbean’s largest island and now want to go to the US face a bill of over £500 to comply with the rule.